List of people who died in the July massacre

-The July massacre, which took place during the Student–People's uprising in Bangladesh, resulted in significant casualties, including protesters, opposition members, and civilians.
-The mass killing occurred under the Sheikh Hasina government and involved law enforcement agencies like the Police and RAB, along with participation from the Awami League's student wing, Chhatra League, youth wing, Jubo League, and volunteer wing, Swechasebak League.
+The July massacre, which took place during the July Uprising in Bangladesh, resulted in significant casualties, including protesters, opposition members, and civilians.
+The mass killings occurred under the Sheikh Hasina government and involved law enforcement agencies like the police and Rapid Action Battalion, along with participation from the Awami League's student wing, Chhatra League; youth wing, Jubo League; and volunteer wing, Swechasebak League.

-The 2024 quota reform movement aimed to reduce the quota system in government job recruitment in favour of a merit-based approach.
+The quota reform movement aimed to reduce the quota system in government job recruitment in favour of a merit-based approach.
 The government's response included a crackdown that led to reports of over 266 deaths during the protests and related incidents.
-The high casualty figures contributed to the rise of the non-cooperation movement, which led to Sheikh Hasina's resignation and departure from the country.
-A preliminary UN investigation estimated that approximately 650 people were killed in the violence between 16 July and 5 August.
-This article lists the individuals who died during the July Massacre.
+The high casualty figures contributed to the rise of the non-cooperation movement, which led to the resignation of Sheikh Hasina and departure from the country.
+A preliminary UN investigation estimated that approximately 650 people were killed in the violence between 16 July and 5 August 2024.